 San Agustin is located 80km north of the city of Durango (population >600,000) in the state of Durango.
+An international airport services the city with daily flights connecting directly to destinations within México and connections to the United States.
 The property is served by highways and roads (located 7km from Federal Highway #45) with nearby infrastructure that includes the state power grid, local labour and logistical support.

 No prior exploration has been undertaken on this project.
 Azure will commence reconnaissance exploration later in 2016.